devarshishah3/CiscoLive-Terraform-ACI-workshop/Terraform Workshop Guide.md

 # LAB
 - 1. Create a Tenant
 	- 2. Create a VRF
 	- 3. Create a Bridge Domain
 		- 4. Create a Subnet
 	- 5. Create a VMM Domain
 	- 6. Create a Filter
 		- 7. Create a Filter Entry
 	- 8. Create a Contract
 		- 9. Create a Contract Subject and form a relationship to the filter
 	- 10. Create an Application Profile
 		- 11. Create EPGs (2 EPGs).
 Relate each EPG to a VMM Domain, BD create earlier and a Contract.

+	cd /go/src/github.com/ciscoecosystem/terraform-provider-aci/examples/cleur2019
+	rm -rf terraform.tfstate*

 ### Variables

-	cd /go/src/github.com/ciscoecosystem/terraform-provider-aci/examples/cleur2019/aci_test
-	rm -rf terraform.tfstate*

 All variables are defined in <em>variables.tf</em>